Topic: mcp server error handling security

 });

-const PG_SERIALIZATION_FAILURE = '40001';
+const PG = {

-function pgErrorToSafeMessage(err: any): string | null {
+function pgCodeToSafeMessage(err: any): string | null {

 switch (err?.code) {

-case PG_UNIQUE_VIOLATION:
+case PG.UNIQUE_VIOLATION:

 return 'An account with this email address already exists.';

-case PG_FOREIGN_KEY_VIOLATION:
+case PG.FOREIGN_KEY_VIOLATION:

-return 'Related record not found.';
+return 'A referenced record could not be found.';

-case PG_NOT_NULL_VIOLATION:
+case PG.NOT_NULL_VIOLATION:

 return 'A required field was missing.';

-case PG_CHECK_VIOLATION:
+case PG.CHECK_VIOLATION:

-return 'A field value failed validation.';
+return 'A field value did not meet requirements.';

-case PG_SERIALIZATION_FAILURE:
+case PG.SERIALIZATION_FAILURE:

-return 'Concurrent update conflict — please retry.';
+return 'A concurrent update conflict occurred — please retry.';

 default: